TM© THE E-DITOR'S NOTE

 Listening to Ben Sasse speak about mortality, politics, technology, family, and community had a surprisingly deep impact on me, not simply because of the American political context he comes from, but because so much of what he describes feels universally recognizable and resonant.
 As a Greek, I did not watch this interview as a commentary only about the United States; I heard a broader reflection on what modern societies are becoming; that is, increasingly disconnected, distracted, politically tribal, and emotionally isolated despite unprecedented technological progress and material comfort.

-What stayed with me the most is his argument that society’s greatest crisis is not fundamentally political, but social and spiritual.
+He compellingly argues that society’s greatest crisis is not fundamentally political, but social and spiritual.
 His reflections don’t just apply to the current social and political landscape in America, but to societies across the world.
 In Greece, we are also experiencing many similar tensions: weakening community ties, declining trust in institutions, political polarization, economic anxiety, demographic decline, and a generation increasingly shaped by screens rather than real human interaction.
 The feeling that people are becoming more connected digitally while simultaneously becoming more alone emotionally is not uniquely American.
 It is global.

-His cancer diagnosis give the interview an additional emotional weight.
+His cancer diagnosis gives the interview an additional emotional weight.
 When someone facing terminal illness speaks about regret, time, family, and meaning, the conversation naturally becomes more honest and stripped of performance.
 His reflections on wishing he had spent less time chasing work and more time with family were especially moving because they reveal a reality many people quietly recognize in their own lives.
 Modern societies constantly encourage achievement, productivity, consumption, and distraction, yet very few people at the end of life seem to wish they had spent more time online, working longer hours, or consuming more content.

 Whether in America, Greece, or elsewhere, his interview raises the same uncomfortable question for all modern societies: how do we remain fully human in an age increasingly dominated by technology, distraction, isolation, and performative politics.
 The answer to this question lies within each of us and so does the responsibility to address it thoughtfully and deliberately.